pixweber/IonaCRM/README.md

 # IonaCRM - A Simple & Straight CRM with Symfony 4

-IonaCRM is a Customer Relationship Management tool that aims to help to manage your business easily
+IonaCRM is a Customer Relationship Management tool that aims to help manage your business easily

 ## Features